 For Healthcare Professionals

 Antineoplastons refer to mixtures of peptides, amino acids, and other organic substances that were first isolated from human urine and blood by Stanislaw Burzynski.
 He claims to have used antineoplastons to treat a variety of cancers based on the belief that they promote the body’s natural defenses against cancer.

 In 1993, the National Cancer Institute sponsored clinical trials to investigate the antitumor potential of antineoplastons in patients with brain tumors (4).
-The trials were closed 2 years later as poor patient accrual precluded conclusions about the efficacy of the treatment.
+The trials were closed 2 years later as poor patient accrual precluded conclusions about treatment efficacy.
 In addition, a Mayo clinic study found no benefit (1).
 Antineoplastons have also been tested in patients with gliomas (6) (7) (8) (10), but lack of a rigid scientific approach in these studies has been questioned (9) (11).
 A preliminary study of antineoplastons adjunctive to hepatic arterial infusion post-hepatectomy did not improve overall survival, although cancer-specific survival was higher (12).
 The status of other clinical trials using antineoplastons as investigational drugs for various cancers remains unknown (5).

 Adverse reactions observed include confusion, sleepiness, and exacerbation of underlying seizures, headache, vomiting, fatigue, stomach fullness, and phlebitis.